SIGN UP FOR EXCLUSIVE OFFER EMAILS & NEWS FROM NOBLE CALEDONIA

 Given the vast size of the country, Russia’s terrain is hugely variable.
 From the Siberian tundra to the mountains of the Urals, the beaches on the Black Sea coast, and the plains of western Russia, such variable geography means one can experience many different Russias.Government:

 Prime Minister Dmitry Medvedev since 2012.Electricity:

 220 volts AC, 50Hz.
-Russia uses a standard two-pin European plug.Timezone:
+Russia uses a standard European plug with two round pins.Timezone: